Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool looks up specific symbols by ticker, mentions market indexes, and distinguishes from screening tools by noting indexes cannot be found via screening.
+The description clearly states the action ('Look up specific symbols by ticker') and the resource (stocks, indexes, ETFs).
+It explicitly distinguishes from screening tools by noting it handles indexes not found via screening, providing context on scope.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.